• Skip to primary navigation

 Instructions

-• Prep the ingredients.
+• Prepare ingredients.
 Wash and blot dry the chicken with a paper towel.
 Then trim off excess fat.
 You could use kitchen shears.
 Then cut the chicken into bite-size chunks.
 Get the sauce ingredients ready as well.

 • Sauté.
 Turn the Instant Pot on and press the Sauté function key.
 Once hot, add in the oil and swirl it around.
 Add in the chicken, salt and pepper and sauté for 2 minutes, stirring halfwayway.
 Then press Cancel to stop the Sauté function.